The definitive guide to Zendesk ticket classification in 2026

 A unified knowledge base allows the AI to learn from all your company's data, including past tickets, internal documents, and help center articles.
 This comprehensive context enables more accurate and intelligent classification, routing, and even resolution of tickets.

-Yes, advanced solutions like eesel AI offer a simulation mode where you can test the AI's performance on thousands of your past tickets.
+Yes, advanced solutions like eesel AI offer a simulation mode where you can test performance on thousands of your past tickets.
 This provides a clear report on accuracy and potential time savings before you implement it live.